-Next, mix a mild washing up liquid into some warm water and blot again with a clean cloth.
+Next, mix a mild washing up liquid like Dawn in with some warm water and blot again with a clean cloth.
 Use clean water and another clean cloth to rinse and remove any soapy residue.
 Leave to dry.

-Remove from the washing machine then gently pull back into shape.
+Top tip: When the washer has finished, gently pull the fabric back into shape.
 Air-dry until almost dry, then replace the upholstery covers while very slightly damp.
 This will help stretch out any remaining creases.

 Don't put the cushions with the damp covers back on the sofa or armchair just yet; instead, stand them up somewhere they can fully air-dry, and only then replace them and start using them again.

-Blame the dog.
-Then have another go with the bicarb, this time adding some dry carpet cleaning powder to the mix.
-Leave it to sit for half an hour or, better still, overnight, then vacuum thoroughly. stery may look good on the outside, but it could still be harbouring a whole host of odours.
-Sprinkle bicarbonate of soda all over the surface and leave it overnight to let the powder absorb the smells.
+Then vacuum your upholstery and clean using one of the above methods.
+If the smell is still lingering, repeat and you can add some dry carpet cleaning powder to the mix for a stronger take.
+Leave it to sit for half an hour or, better still, overnight, then vacuum thoroughly.
+It may look good on the outside, but it could still be harbouring a whole host of odours, so sprinkle baking or bicarbonate of soda all over the surface and leave it overnight again, to let the powder absorb the smells.
 Vacuum it all off in the morning.